schneiderfelipe/cligpt/README.md

 cargo install --path=.
 ```

-This will download the necessary dependencies and compile the `cligpt` binary.
+This will download the necessary dependencies,
+compile the `cligpt` binary,
+and install it in your system.
 Once the installation is complete,
 you can run `cligpt` by typing `cligpt` in your terminal.